Volunteers

 Here are a few of the ways you can help out with our events:

 Course set-up and tear down: The competition venue starts and finishes as a clean slate.
-Working with the course designer, crews will set out the course and help mark the cone positions.
-At the end of the day the course has to be torn down.
-Typically as many people as are interested can help out with course set-up.
+Working with the course designer, crews set out the course and mark the cone positions.
+At the end of the day volunteers collect the cones and return the site to it’s original state.

 Registration, tech and marshalling: Every event begins with registering the competitors, inspecting their cars and making sure that they have signed the insurance waivers.
 During the event marshals are needed at a variety of positions to make sure the event is being run safely and to keep track of the competition.

-Timing: We always need people to man the computers and timing gear that is central to scoring the event.
+Timing: We always need people to monitor the timing gear that is central to scoring the event.
 Some technical and computer skills are helpful.
-Timing will typically be handled by a team of people, and committing to this position will not mean a commitment to all of the events and it won’t stop you competing if you are interested.